mssch/kismatic/docs/kube-component-options.md

 ```

 ## Configuring the Controller Manager
-The Kubernetes Controller Manager options can be set or overriden in the plan file
+The Kubernetes Controller Manager options can be set or overridden in the plan file
 using the [cluster.kube_controller_manager.option_overrides](./plan-file-reference.md#clusterkube_controller_manageroption_overrides) field.

 ## Configuring the Scheduler
-The Kubernetes Scheduler options can be set or overriden in the plan file using the
+The Kubernetes Scheduler options can be set or overridden in the plan file using the
 [cluster.kube_scheduler.option_overrides](./plan-file-reference.md#clusterkube_scheduleroption_overrides) field.

 ## Configuring the Kubelet
-The Kubelet options can be set or overriden in the plan file using the
+The Kubelet options can be set or overridden in the plan file using the
 [cluster.kubelet.option_overrides](./plan-file-reference.md#clusterkubeletoption_overrides) field.
 This configuration is applied to all Kubelets in the cluster.